akarak/VizSender/ReadMe.md

-First attempt to connect via web socket to TCP socket.
+Connect via web socket to TCP socket.

 Currently creates the Viz socket and web socket and just passes some pre set commands over.